Ahmedemad190/MultiCloudDevOpsProject/README.md

 - becouse Manual configuration of infrastructure is error-prone and time-consuming.
 Terraform automates these processes and you can reuse the same code to build the infra or to modify it in few seconds with lines of code ⏰
 - it let you to keep track of ur infra changes
 - reduce human errors  💢
+- Terraform allows you to track and optimize resources and quickly destroy unused environments, reducing waste.

 :tada:[terrafrom modules](https://github.com/Ahmedemad190/MultiCloudDevOpsProject/tree/main/Terraform)